PhantomVRTranslate/PhantomVR/README.md

 # PhantomVR

-**PhantomVR** is a proof-of-concept project envisioned to be a node package module (npm) that allows developers to create web applications using `React VR`, a framework for building VR projects using the declarative power of `React`.
+**PhantomVR** is a proof-of-concept project envisioned to be a node package module (npm) that allows developers to create web applications using React VR, a framework for building VR projects using the declarative power of React.

 Currently, there is a gap in the VR world between VR content and already existing web applications.
 The potential that VR gives us is endless, with people already taking advantage to create incredibly immersive experiences in the form of games, spatial visualizations, and artistic projects.
 However, websites remain static, clunky, and uninteractive.
 Our goal is to bridge this gap and bring the modern web application into this new platform.